The Neuroscience Behind Narrow-Mindedness

 Conclusion

-In recognizing some basic neuroscience behind it, we’re not just trying to validate the experiences of artists but also challenging the outdated notion that artistic freedom is a luxury, and suggesting that it might be a biological imperative for mental health.
+In recognizing some basic neuroscience behind it, we’re not just trying to validate the experiences of artists but also challenging the outdated notion that artistic freedom is a luxury, and suggesting that it might be a biological imperative for a healthy society.

-When artists are forced into environments where they feel defensive or judged, their brains keep trying to do an impossible dance between survival and creation mode.
+When we are forced into environments where we feel defensive or judged, our brains keep trying to do an impossible dance between survival and creation mode.

-This doesn’t just inhibit the mental flexibility required for creativity but eventually exhausts the practitioner (burn-out is not mythology!).
-By understanding the mechanics behind this phenomenon, we can begin to appreciate the true significance of artistic freedom.
-And how it is in fact, an essential component of a healthy society.
+This doesn’t just inhibit the mental flexibility required for creativity but eventually exhausts the practitioner (burnout is not mythology!).
+So understanding the mechanics behind this phenomenon can help us appreciate the true , inner significance of artistic freedom both at a literal and metaphorical level.

 References: